Advertisement

 Life Sciences

-A sector leader, Taylor Wessing advises pharmaceutical, biotech and medical device clients on the full range of legal matters, including transactional advice, regulatory advice and litigation.
+A sector leader, Winston Taylor advises pharmaceutical, biotech and medical device clients on the full range of legal matters, including transactional advice, regulatory advice and litigation.
 It has a Band 2 ranking from Chambers for both regulatory and litigation advice in the sector, and a Band 3 ranking for transactions.

 Media and Entertainment